Seren-Hughes/boops-and-snoots-rescue/README.md

 #### Key Features:

-- Responsive Layout: The navbar automatically adjusts for smaller screens and includes a toggle feature for easier - navigation on mobile devices.
+- Fully Responsive: The navbar adapts dynamically to different screen sizes, featuring a toggle menu for improved mobile usability.
 - Custom Branding: Added a custom brand logo and text to match the site’s playful tone.
 - Hover Effects on Links: Links have colour-changing hover effects, making them visually interactive and easy to navigate.
 - These customisations enhance the user experience by offering a sleek, responsive navigation system that allows users to quickly access key pages while maintaining the site’s branding and playful style.